PSSST! for the ZX Spectrum, an Ultimate review

 The cans were dotted in alcoves by the side of the screen, and you could only carry one at a time, which forms the main game mechanic.
 You will encounter a number of different bugs as you progress through the game, starting with caterpillers and moving through bumble bees and wasps, each with a different attack pattern, and requiring different spray types.

-Survival of your flower was a frantic battle to keep swapping sprays and killing insects moving at different speeds towards your flower.
+Survival of your flower was a frantic battle to keep swapping sprays and killing insects moving at different speeds towards your flower, each having a weakness to a different spray:

 Not the best or deepest game from Ultimate but a taste of things to come, and a world away from the clunky amd jumpy character animation of most early Spectrum games.